 If You Are Out On The Roads In Poor Conditions

 - Use the main roads which have been salted as much as possible.
-Map of routes that Councils salt are normally available on their websites. - · Allow extra time for your journey. - Avoid the rush hour to help reduce congestion.
+Map of routes that Councils salt are normally available on their websites. - Allow extra time for your journey.